ECON 523

 Question 2

-The time variable indicates the month and year in which a birth took place.
-If you type the command desc time you’ll see the following output:
+The time variable indicates the month and year in which a birth took place (this information is also contained in the variables birthyear and birthmonth).
+If you type the command

+you’ll see information about how the variable time is formatted.
 Notice that the time variable is formatted in Stata’s date format: it is stored as a number, but appears as a month and year when you describe or tabulate it.
+Cross-tabulate time and post (or birthyr and post) to see how Professor Godlonton and Dr. Okeke define the post-treatment time period in their analysis.
+What is the first treated month?

 Question 3